How to use AI to search Confluence or Notion: A complete guide

 Which tool is right for your team?

 So, how do you decide?
-It really boils down to where your team’s knowledge is stored and how much you’re willing to compromise.
+It really boils down to where your team’s knowledge is stored and how you prefer to work.

-• Confluence AI is a logical pick for teams that are all-in on the Atlassian ecosystem and don't depend much on outside tools.
+• Confluence AI is a fantastic, mature choice for teams that are all-in on the Atlassian ecosystem and value a reliable, enterprise-grade platform.

-• Notion AI is a good option for small to mid-sized teams whose main hubs are Notion, Slack, and Google Drive, and who are okay with the add-on cost.
+• Notion AI is a solid option for small to mid-sized teams whose main hubs are Notion, Slack, and Google Drive.

 Frequently asked questions